-That is ultimately the question the new IRIS Tsunami seeks to explore.
-We identified 50 of the largest multi-party cyber incidents over the past several years in an effort to understand their causes and consequences from beginning to end.
-If you are familiar with our other research in the Information Risk Insights Study (IRIS) series, Tsunami draws from the same rigorous methodology.
-We started with a huge dataset of cyber loss events, identified those that involved multiple organizations, and then researched each event to understand who was behind it, what happened, how the after effects propagated through the supply chain, and the financial losses for all parties involved.
-Click the tab below for a sample of what’s in store in the full report.
+We studied the 50 largest multi-party incidents over the past several years to understand their causes and consequences from beginning to end.
+This report identified cyber events involving multiple organizations and sought to understand who was behind them, what happened, how the after-effects propagated through the supply chain, and the financial losses for all parties involved.